 We don’t think anyone expected that three years after Buccleuch Property put in their planning application, that the meadow and woodland would still be there, but at the moment they are.

 The planning application is still pending having not yet been determined by the council.

 There have been two large protests at council planning meetings against an outline application for a smaller single warehouse on the edge of the meadow.
 Initially deferred at the first meeting in August 2021, it was then granted in May 2022.

 The amount of community spirit that the campaign has garnered is nothing short of astounding.
-The petition currently has over 22,000 signatures, which is a huge amount for a town of only 63,000 residents.
+The petition currently has nearly 23,000 signatures, which is a huge amount for a town of only 63,000 residents.

-We produced calendars for both 2021 and 2022 with photos of the woodland and meadow sent in by local people and we sold more than 1000 calendars over those two years.
-The latest 2023 calendar is now on sale from our online shop.
+We produced calendars for 2021, 2022 and 2023 with photos of the woodland and meadow sent in by local people and we sold more than 1300 calendars over those two years.

 The team continues to grow and we have engaged the local community with festivals, art, stalls, gigs, street sales, walks, family fun days and litter picks.
 We have become an integral part of Kettering life.

 In August 2023 we found out that Buccleuch Property has taken the planning decision to the Government Planning Inspectorate.
 The Public Inquiry starts on the 28th November and runs for two weeks.
 We are crowdfunding for a barrister and legal team at the moment.

 As well as the committed team and generous local organisations, we’ve also received more national support too.